 Inspired by these ideas – and after seeing Buurtzorg in action in the summer of 2019 – a group of children’s social workers and system leaders came together with CPI and started asking questions.
 How might we be able to apply this relationships-first approach to children’s social care in England?
 What would a local authority look like if it were to change its structures to better enable and empower social workers to support children and families?

-CPI, Frontline and Buurtzorg UK and Ireland teamed up with practitioners to explore the answers to these questions.
+CPI, Frontline and Buurtzorg UK and Ireland teamed up to explore the answers to these questions.
 Working with over 80 professionals from across the social worker sector, including many social workers and system leaders from local authorities, we developed what a different approach to delivering children’s social care could be; in a way that prioritises relationships and time spent with children and families.

 We found that by doing so, local authorities could see the following five key benefits:

-Five key benefits
+Five key benefits for local authorities

 More consistent social care with minimal hand overs allowing social workers to develop stronger relationships with families.